-Many factors contribute to safety on the road.
-Driver health is an important consideration and drivers must meet certain medical standards to ensure that their health status does not increase the risk of a crash in which they or other road users may be killed or injured.
+While many factors contribute to safety on the road, driver health and fitness to drive is an important consideration.
+Drivers must meet certain medical standards to ensure their health status does not unduly increase their crash risk.

 This website provides information for health professionals, employers, heavy vehicle drivers, commercial drivers and private vehicle drivers.

 On 1 August 2017 the PDF version of Assessing Fitness to Drive was reissued with corrections relating to: